matthijskooijman/hamster/README.md

 #### Running tests

-Hamster has a limited test suit, that can be run using Python's builtin unittest module.
+Hamster has a limited test suite, that can be run using Python's builtin unittest module.
 From the top-level directory, just run:

     python3 -m unittest